 Campus departments are encouraged to clean common touch points within their offices/work areas throughout each day.
-Sanitization supplies will be made available for departments, but given supply chain challenges for some products, departments are also encouraged to purchase their own cleaning supplies to supplement what is provided by Facilities Management.
+Sanitization supplies will be made available for departments, but departments are also encouraged to purchase their own cleaning supplies to supplement what is provided by Facilities Management.